 So as an ode to those who have endured this heartache, here are the places in Perth that are delivering happiness to gluten-intolerant pizza-lovers.
-Let there be light in your lives once again, my friends.

 When people get diagnosed with gluten intolerance in Perth, they should get handed a) a tissue; and b) a map to Magna Pizza.
-These are the best gluten free pizzas in Perth, which has been scientifically proven by me giving a slice of my GF pizza to my fellow non-GF diners and asking them if they could tell the difference between their pizza and my pizza.
+These are some of the best gluten free pizzas in Perth, which has been scientifically proven by me giving a slice of my GF pizza to my fellow non-GF diners and asking them if they could tell the difference between their pizza and my pizza.
 THEY COULDN’T. Case = proven.
 Oh and it’s BYO, so you can celebrate this joyous occasion with loads of wine.

 Good, crispy, tasty delicious gluten free pizza is what awaits you at Neighborhood Pizza.
 A top recommendation is ordering the potato and maple syrup pizza.
 It's potato, sweet potato, maple syrup, rosemary and feta on top of your delicious GF base.
 Yes, two types of potato on top of dough is a lot of carbs, but being GF means you’re probably deprived of carbs most of the time anyway.
 So make the most of it and get carb-loading my friends.
 (Also BYO—more celebrations.)